MCreator/MCreator/plugins/mcreator-localization/help/default/biome/music.md

-C'est la musique du biome.
-Ce son sera joué aléatoirement dans le biome.
+This is the music of the biome.
+This sound will be randomly played.
-NOTE: Uniquement disponible pour Minecraft 1.16.4+
+NOTE: Only available for Minecraft 1.16.4+